The Piano Lesson (1995 film): Plot

 In 1936, Boy Willie and his friend Lymon travel from Mississippi to Pittsburgh, where he wishes his sister Berniece will give him the family's heirloom piano so that he can sell it to buy land from Mr. Sutter, a descendant of the family that once owned Willie's own ancestors as slaves.
 The piano itself had at one time belonged to the wife of the original Sutter, the white former owner of their family.
 Decades earlier, Berniece and Boy Willie's grandfather had, at the slave master's instructions, carved the black family's African tribal history and American slave history into the piano's surface.

 When Boy Willie arrives, his Uncle Doaker tells Willie that Berniece won't part with the piano.
-Berniece's non-boyfriend Avery and her Uncle Wining Boy also attempt for reasons of their own to get Berniece to sell.
+Berniece's friend Avery had also tried to get her to sell the piano, but she refused to sell.
 As selling the piano would be like turning her back on their people and their past, Berniece continues to refuse.